RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-11-DynamoDB-Page-View-Tracker-Pt2.markdown

 We can now deploy our service with a simple `sls deploy`.

 Once deployed, it will happily chug away and push data into your DynamoDB table.
 What do we do with it then?
-Check out Part 3, coming soon...
+Continue in [Part 3](../articles/2022-11-DynamoDB-Page-View-Tracker-Pt3.markdown)